Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

       [LUMI Software Library][software-library].
 - Other EasyBuild recipes for the Cray Programming Environment
     - [CSCS GitHub repository](https://github.com/eth-cscs/production).
-      Most of the recipes are for Piz Daint which uses slightly different toolchains.
+      Most of the recipes are still for the now decommissioned Piz Daint cluster which uses slightly different toolchains.
       Moreover dependencies typically need updating, as the software installation on LUMI is not in sync with the CSCS installation.
 The repository is particularly useful for CPU-only programs as the GPUs in their system are not compatible